CodeScop/Oge-Mai-Field-Guide/allresources.md

 some FOREST, WATER

-- **Best sources:**
-  - WATER
+- **Sources:** WATER:
   - Riza Stone Chest: 6-11
-    - Riza Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Wyvern (1300 words for 1-3), Patliadu (750 words, 1 Harpoon for 1),Yala (520 words, 2 Rope, 2 River Grass for 1), Trainee (1000 words, 20 Coins for 0-1, usually 1 with enough Luck)
+  - Riza Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Wyvern (1300 words for 1-3), Patliadu (750 words, 1 Harpoon for 1),Yala (520 words, 2 Rope, 2 River Grass for 1), Trainee (1000 words, 20 Coins for 0-1, usually 1 with enough Luck), Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
+  - SurfaceC Battle: Wyvern (1300 words for 1-3), Yala (520 words for 1), Droxa (1800 words for 1-3), Knusha (1200 words for 1)
-    - Balance Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck), Castu (450 words, 1 Water Mask for 1), Isartu (720 words for 1)
+  - Balance Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck), Castu (450 words, 1 Water Mask for 1), Isartu (720 words for 1), Nuig (850 words, 1 Water Mask for 1), River Goddess (5000 words for 2)
-- **Other sources:** Buy,
-  - WATER
-    - Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
-    - Balance Battles:  Nuig (850 words, 1 Water Mask for 1), River Goddess (5000 words for 2)
 - **Buy:** 140 Coins in Item Shop/Luko's Inn
 - **Sell price:** 30 Coins (DO NOT sell unless you have >200)
 - **Used for:**